Designing out risk early on in the planning process is key

 They include:

-Incorporate safety planning at the earliest stages of event conceptualisation.
+Design safe events from concept by incorporating safety planning.
 This ensures that safety measures are built into the event’s DNA rather than being added as an afterthought.

 There will always be stumbling blocks, challenges, issues the later you involve the safety people.